-According to RTÉ Archives, Josie McDermott lost his sight in the 1960s and lived as a blind man for thirty years.
+According to RTÉ Archives, McDermott lost his sight in the 1960s and lived as a blind man for 30 years.
 He was a versatile musician and continued to play a wide range of instruments until his death.

 If you ever take the notion, why not celebrate this unique Irish tradition and try door dancing at home?
-Though maybe save yourself the hassle of taking your door off the hinges and just use a plank of wood!
+Maybe save yourself the hassle of taking your door off the hinges and just use a plank of wood!

 * Originally published in 2021, updated in Dec 2023.